marcduiker/azure-functions-university/lessons/table.md

     > 🔎 **Observation** - We've now defined that we return the output from the function to a table which name is configured in the `TableConfig` class.

-    > 🔎 **Observation** - Notice that we're not specifying the Connection property for the `Table` binding.
-This means the storage connection of the Function App itself is used for the Table storage.
+    > 🔎 **Observation** - Notice that we're not specifying the `Connection` property for the `Table` binding.
+This means the storage connection of the Function App itself is used for Table storage.
 It now uses the `"AzureWebJobsStorage"` setting in the `local.settings.json` file.
 The value of this setting should be: `"UseDevelopmentStorage=true"` when emulated storage is used.
 When an Azure Storage Account is used this value should contain the connection string to that Storage Account.
+For production workloads it's recommended to use a separate Storage Account for your data.

 7. Remove the entire content of the function method and replace it with these two lines: